-In addition, you can expect:
+You can also expect:

-- No-cost preventive services. - The freedom to choose any doctor in the health plan's network, with no referral required. - Prescription drug benefits through CVS Caremark, available at local retail pharmacies and by mail order, including no cost for certain generic medications classified as "preventive."
+- No-cost preventive services. - The freedom to choose any doctor in the health plan's network, with no referrals required. - Prescription drug benefits through CVS Caremark, available at local retail pharmacies and by mail order, including certain generic medications classified as preventive.